 top of page

 It has recently come to my attention that there is somewhat of a correlation between hypermobility (excess flexibility) and pelvic floor dysfunction.
-This concept sort of led me down a path of discovery that I am pretty excited about in the sense that it has been really helpful for my clients.
-It has allowed me to better help them move forward out of this chronic cycle of pelvic pain.
-Let’s dive in!
+This led me down a path of discovery that has been really helpful for my clients.
+It has allowed me to better help them move forward out of this chronic cycle of pelvic pain

 Hypermobile Spectrum Disorders